bakiuzun/benchmarking_TinyImagenet/README.md

 NOTE: script for the visualization is in plot_scripts folder.
 ### 1.0 Visualize.
 To visualise the csv file that has been saved from the evaluation you'll need to run the main.py scripts.
-<br> I Added manually the acc and flops columns for each csv file </br>.
+<b> I Added manually the acc and flops columns for each csv file.
+The accuracy can be found on a file that will be created by the main.py script, for the flops you can run flops.py </b>